-In the following section we obtain some basic results regarding Diophantine stability over finite fields, and the subsequent sections collect a number of families of DS-curves: low genus curves, Deligne-Lusztig curves, M-torsion Carlitz curves, and M-torsion Drinfeld curves.
+In the following section we obtain some basic results regarding Diophantine stability over finite finite fields, and the subsequent sections collect a number of families of DS-curves: low genus curves, Deligne-Lusztig curves, M-torsion Carlitz curves, and M-torsion Drinfeld curves.

 The authors want to thank E. Howe, R. Lercier, C. Ritzenthaler, and A. Sutherland for useful comments on a first draft of the manuscript.
-The second author also wants to thank B. Mazur, A. Quirós, J.-P. Serre, R. Schoof, and B. Vrioni for inspiring conversations on the subject at the beginning of this work.
+The second author also wants to thank B. Mazur, A. Quirós, J.-P. Serre, and R. Schoof, for inspiring conversations on the subject at the beginning of this work.
+Several of the results of this paper were obtained in the context of supervising B. Vrioni's dissertation [Vri].